dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/index.md

 ### What's the difference?

 The main difference between the [core sources](#core-sources) and [verified sources](#verified-sources) lies in their structure.
 Core sources are generic collections, meaning they can connect to a variety of systems.
-For example, [SQL Database source](sql_database) can connect to any database which supports SQLAlchemy.
+For example, the [SQL Database source](sql_database) can connect to any database which supports SQLAlchemy.

 According to our telemetry, core sources are the most widely used among our users!